 CAUTION: Have a plan for retrieval in the event the airplane becomes stranded.
-Never retrieve a downed model in the water alone.
+Never attempt to retrieve a downed model from the water alone.

-CAUTION: If at any time water splashes in the fuselage while flying from water, bring the airplane to shore, open the battery hatch and immediately remove any water that may have gotten in the fuselage.
-Leave the battery hatch open overnight to let the inside dry out and to prevent moisture damage to the electronic components.
-Failure to do so could cause the electronic components to fail, which could result in a crash.
+CAUTION: If water splashes in the fuselage during the flying session, bring the airplane to shore, open the battery hatch and immediately dry any water that may have gotten in the fuselage.
+Leave the battery hatch open overnight to dry the inside and prevent moisture damage to the electronic components.
+Failure to do so could cause electronic components to fail, which could result in a crash.